iterative/dvc.org/content/blog/2021-12-15-december-21-heartbeat.md

 And don't miss
-[the latest Use Case on Machine Learning Experiment Tracking,](https://dvc.org/doc/use-cases/experiment-tracking) which outlines going from the traditional, painful, note taking, to more advanced methods and compares how DVC can take you to the next level!
+[the latest Use Case on Machine Learning Experiment Tracking,](https://dvc.org/doc/use-cases/experiment-tracking) which outlines going from the traditional, painful, note taking, to more advanced methods, and compares how DVC can take you to the next level!

 ![Machine Learning Experiment Tracking](/uploads/images/2021-12-15/natural-experimentation.png) _Tired of this?
+Check out our docs!
 ([Source link](https://dvc.org/doc/use-cases/experiment-tracking))_

 ## DVC Online Course Update!